agusibrahim/quran-image/README.md

 - md: Madinah model
 - id: Indonesia model
 - kata: Word-by-word model
 - hafalan: Easier to memorize model
+- tajwid: Tajwid (Quranic recitation rules) model

 ## File Structure
 Each folder representing a Quran model/style contains the image assets for the corresponding Quran pages.
 Additionally, each folder (except for the hafalan folder) includes a map.json file, which contains data about the verse blocks and the dimensions of the images.